 Blackness.
-There’s an App for That: Racial Politics and Black Digital Cultures. (in progress).
+There’s an App for That: Racial Politics and Black Digital Networks. (in progress).

 Refereed Journal Articles